Journaling for awareness and understanding is a tremendously useful tool to support personal growth and empowerment.

 Essentially, journalling is using writing to reflect on your inner life.
 It provides a way to observe and listen to yourself.

 Self awareness and understanding are key foundations for personal power.

-Your writing can be an unstructured freely flowing stream of consciousness about whatever comes to mind.
-Alternatively, you could focus on a particular issue such as stress, or overwhelm, or fear or lack of confidence.
+Your writing can be an unstructured freely flowing stream of consciousness.
+You literally write about whatever comes to mind.

 Exploring specific questions is particularly valuable for helping you to effectively address whatever is bothering you.
-For example “how come I was so angry when Jo left this morning?” or “what, exactly, is causing me to feel so unhappy at work?”
+For example “how come I was so angry when Jo left this morning?”
+Or “what, exactly, is causing me to feel so unhappy at work?”
 What are the triggers when I go into beating myself up?

 There are a multitude of benefits that come from a regular practice of reflective journaling.

 Some of the benefits from regular journaling include: